How to deploy, plan and support your Digital Signage

 • a way to create and manage your content.

-Plan your digital signage
+Plan your Digital Signage

-Before you commit to spending any budget, clearly think through what exactly your digital signage will be used for and where you intend to install it.
+Before you commit to spending any budget, clearly think through what exactly your Digital Signage will be used for and where you intend to install it.
 This information will determine what kind of content support and hardware solution you’ll require.

 Talking through your plans with a reseller can help, enabling you to understand all the options available for what you’re trying to achieve, and for your target budget.

-Don’t forget that deploying digital signage isn’t just about the technology, and logistics; it’s also about the people tasked with managing it.
+Don’t forget that deploying Digital Signage isn’t just about the technology, and logistics; it’s also about the people tasked with managing it.

-No matter how good your digital signage solution is, if there’s no-one to oversee it, or upload the content, it’s doomed to fail from the start.
+No matter how good your Digital Signage solution is, if there’s no-one to oversee it, or upload the content, it’s doomed to fail from the start.
 That’s why, where possible, it’s important to pre-assign roles to team members.
 This will ensure you have the people you need to manage content as well as coordinate installations and check on your hardware.

 Choose your screens

-While you can display digital signage content with a cheap Smart TV, commercial grade screens deliver the best value for money, offering the longevity, reliability – and warranties you’ll need to keep them running in a business environment.
+While you can display Digital Signage content with a cheap Smart TV, commercial grade screens deliver the best value for money, offering the longevity, reliability – and warranties you’ll need to keep them running in a business environment.

 Location, location, location